arpit-gif/covid-dashboard/README.md

 # covid-dashboard
-Queries used for Covid Dashboard Data visualisation in Tableau
+SQL Queries used for Covid Dashboard Data visualisation in Tableau